-During the First World War the regiment as a whole raised a total of 34 regular, territorial, reserve and service battalions.
-These fought at Gallipoli, Salonika, Egypt, Palestine and Mesopotamia as well as on the Western Front, winning the regiment’s first three Victoria Crosses (VC).
-In 1921 the ‘Welsh’ in the unit’s title was changed to the archaic spelling of ‘Welch’.
+During the First World War the regiment raised a total of 34 regular, territorial, reserve and service battalions.
+These fought at Gallipoli, Salonika, Egypt, Palestine and Mesopotamia as well as on the Western Front.

-The regiment’s final posting as an independent unit came in 1965, to Hong Kong, before amalgamating with The South Wales Borderers four years later to form The Royal Regiment of Wales (24th/41st Foot).
+The regiment merged with The South Wales Borderers in 1969 to form The Royal Regiment of Wales (24th/41st Foot).